Severe weather destroys Alden man’s barn - Albert Lea Tribune

 Around 5:45 a.m.
 Saturday morning, Abbe’s neighbor across the highway, Jeff Linn, remembered he had left his lawn mower outside and wanted to get it in before it started raining too hard.
 Linn recalled hearing the weather forecast the day prior and wasn’t expecting much more than 25 mph winds and some rain.
 When he stepped outside, he realized it was much more severe than that.

 “I came out and looked at my trees completely bent over, the wind was probably blowing 75 miles an hour,” Linn said.
-“All of a sudden I heard a huge roar and the trees bent even further and it turned to a total white out.
+“All of a sudden I heard a huge roar and the trees bent even further and it turned to a total whiteout.
 You couldn’t see anything more than 10 feet in front of you.
 I ran for the basement and stayed there for three, four, five minutes.”

 When Linn came back outside, he said the wind was still blowing but the worst of it had passed.
 He had some tree limbs down all over his yard and his sweet corn patch was mostly flattened.
 He looked across the road to Abbe’s and noticed a completely different landscape.